jddunn/restless/README.md

 ### Building with Docker

-(Skip below if you have Docker-Compose)
+(Skip to Using Docker-Compose if using Docker-Compose)

 Build the image
 ```sh